 You may be thinking why on earth would we do this?
-It was a little experiment my Husband and I decided to do and the results..
-Well, some were a little disappointing but lets start at the beginning..
+Well, It was a little experiment my Husband and I decided to do and the results.. and the results were a little disappointing to say the least.

 When our obstetrician told us it was a boy.. it felt so surreal, I think it took the whole pregnancy to sink in, actually.. it is still sinking in every time I change his bum and see a penis!
 (WTF) So of course we were super happy to know we would experience what life would be like to raise a son, to enjoy buying boys clothes and all that jazz.
 But mainly our happiness laid in the relief at each appointment and ultrasound that there was a heart beat and all was well ( I am such a paranoid pregnant person, you know.. ignorance is bliss and all that … which is what I don’t have).

 So of course when we finally announced our pregnancy to the world, the majority of the comments and congratulatory remarks were received were along the lines of

 “Hopefully a boy this time”

 Each comment really urked me, we made it soo clear to everyone that we were not hoping for a particular sex, but still the remarks rolled in.
 Yes I know, they were meant with no malice and just excitement for us (I would hope) but why did it matter so much to everyone?
 It wasn’t their child..
 Why did everyone presume we wanted/needed/tried for a boy?
 That we would be disappointed if we had another daughter?